phreakin/phreakin/README.md

 ---

-## 🛡️ SHIELD — The Thing I’m Building So People Don’t Fall Through the Cracks
+## 🛡️ SHIELD — The Platform I’m Building Because the System Sure as Hell Isn’t

-Right now I’m pouring a ridiculous amount of time (and probably several years off my lifespan) into a platform called **SHIIELD** — because of course I had to make an acronym.
+Right now I’m pouring an unreasonable amount of time (and probably a few years off my lifespan) into a platform called **SHIELD** — because of course I had to make an acronym.
 It stands for:

 **S**upport
 **H**arm‑Reduction
-**I**nformation and Insight
+**I**nsight
 **E**mpathy
 **L**ived‑Experience
 **D**ata

 Basically: a place where people dealing with **opiates, chronic pain, recovery, stigma, and the healthcare circus** can get real information, real support, and real tools — not the usual “just try yoga and drink water” bullshit.

-SHIELD is meant to help:
+SHIELD is built to help:

 - 🧍 People in pain who get treated like criminals
 - 💊 Folks navigating opioids, tapering, or MAT
 - 🧠 Clinicians who want to help but don’t know what the hell is actually happening
 - 🛟 Anyone stuck between “patient” and “addict” with no map and no translator

-It’s part tech, part education, part lived‑experience honesty, and part “holy shit, why doesn’t this already exist?”

-I’m building it piece by piece — dashboards, data tools, resource libraries, and structured guidance — all with the goal of making sure fewer people get crushed by a system that was absolutely not designed with them in mind.
-### 🧪 What SHIIELD Actually *Does* (aka: why I'm losing sleep building it)
+### 🧪 What SHIELD Actually *Does* (aka: why I’m losing sleep building it)

-On top of being a giant middle finger to stigma and bad information, SHIIELD also does some genuinely useful, nerdy, life‑saving shit:
+On top of being a giant middle finger to stigma and bad information, SHIELD also does some genuinely useful, nerdy, life‑saving shit:

 - 📊 **Risk assessment scores (1–100)**
-  Clean, simple, “even-your-doctor-ca n’t-screw-this-up” scoring that helps people understand their situation without needing a PhD or a decoder ring.
+  Clean, simple, “even‑your‑doctor‑can’t-screw-this-up” scoring that helps people understand their situation without fear‑mongering or judgment.
-  No fear‑mongering, no judgment — just clear numbers and context.

-- 🩺 **Monitoring & trend tracking**
+- 📈 **Monitoring & trend tracking**
   Because people’s lives don’t happen in snapshots.
-SHIIELD tracks changes over time so patterns don’t get missed and people don’t fall through the cracks.
+SHIELD tracks changes over time so patterns don’t get missed and people don’t fall through the cracks.

 - 🔌 **Integrations everywhere**
   It connects to other health platforms, public datasets, private medical data (when *you* say so), and anything else that helps build a clearer picture.
-  APIs, FHIR, whatever — if it helps the user, SHIIELD plugs into it.
+  APIs, FHIR, whatever — if it helps the user, SHIELD plugs into it.

 - 🧍 **The patient is the damn focus**
   Not the system.
 Not the metrics.
 Not the bureaucracy.
-  SHIIELD is built around the person actually living the experience — their story, their data, their control.
+  SHIELD is built around the person actually living the experience — their story, their data, their control.

 - 🔐 **Opt‑in.
 Always.
 Forever.**
   This platform will **never** be one of those “oops, we enrolled you automatically” nightmares.
   If someone doesn’t explicitly say *yes*, the system says *hell no*.
   No dark patterns.
 No sneaky checkboxes.
 No bullshit.

-SHIIELD exists because too many people get crushed by a system that wasn’t designed for them — and I’m building the thing I wish existed years ago.
+SHIELD exists because too many people get crushed by a system that wasn’t designed for them — so I’m building the thing I wish existed years ago.

 ## 📊 GitHub Stats & Languages